* Top-rated euro zone bond yields dip

 * Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr

 LONDON, Sept 4 (Reuters) - Germany's benchmark 10-year government bond yield fell back towards recent two-month lows on Monday after the sixth and most powerful North Korean nuclear test a day earlier lifted demand for safe-haven assets globally.

 South Korea said on Monday it was preparing fresh military drills with its ally the United States and ramping up its ballistic missile defences in response to the test.

 In a week in which a number of central banks including the European Central Bank, the Bank of Canada and Reserve Bank of Australia are due to meet, tensions in North Korea turned investors' focus away from the monetary policy outlook for now.

 "The name of the game of this week would have been the ECB but now we have to take into account North Korea," said Jean-Francois Robin, head of strategy at Natixis in Paris.

 "There is a risk-off mood in world markets with yield curves in core markets flattening."

-Japan's 10-year government bond yield fell to a 10-month low at minus 0.010 percent, while gold, another safe-haven asset, rose to 10-month highs.
+Japan's 10-year government bond yield fell to a 10-month low at minus 0.010 percent, setting the tone for European bond markets.

 Germany was also in focus after Chancellor Angela Merkel appeared to hold her ground in a television debate at the weekend ahead of elections later this month.